 - Fulbright Foreign Student Program

-Do prepare these applications early in the Summer to receive feedback as deadlines are often early Fall.
+Do prepare these applications early in the Summer as deadlines are often early Fall.

 Prospective students apply via NYU Undergraduate Admissions for the College of Arts and Sciences.

-I encourage current students interested in our group to apply for the Dean's Undergraduate Research Fund for financial support.
+Current students interested in our group are encouraged to apply to the Dean's Undergraduate Research Fund for financial support.